Haochi-Wu/Haochi-Wu.github.io/_pages/about.md

 Before this, I was a doctoral researcher and research associate in the [ASSET Lab](https://www.assetlab.org/) and [Center for Sustainable Systems](https://css.umich.edu/) at the University of Michigan, working with [Prof. Michael Craig](https://seas.umich.edu/research/faculty/michael-craig).
 I completed my PhD research in energy systems at Zhejiang University, under the supervision of [Prof. Mingyang Sun](https://profiles.imperial.ac.uk/mingyang.sun11) at Peking University.

 I’m interested in the renewable transition of energy systems.
-I’m curious about how future energy and water systems mitigate and adapt to climate change.
+I’m curious about how future energy systems mitigate and adapt to climate change.
 My research interests also include macro energy systems, efficient data-driven energy system operation, water-energy nexus, and emerging energy conversion and management technologies.

 I have some published articles and preprints (Google Scholar <a href='https://scholar.google.com/citations?user=512_0RoAAAAJ&hl'><img src="https://img.shields.io/badge/citations-291-blue?style=flat&logo=Google%20Scholar"></a>).
 If you are interested in my work, please feel free to contact me!